DesignSparkRS/flood-alert/README.md

 The update date / time - derived from timeRaised (The date and time the warning was last reviewed.
 Usually (but not always) this leads to a change in the message or severity)

 ## Configuration
 User config is in "config.h" Add your WiFi details and Flood Area there.
+You can also set 3 lines of upto 17 characters to describe the flood area.

 ## Demo Mode
 Hold down the Demo button and press the Reset button to enter Demo Mode.
 Press Reset again to exit back to Standard Mode.